 The tiny white flowers that nestle almost unnoticed in the dark glossy foliage of the of the arbour type archway that has formed has the loveliest scent that is fleetingly held captive by the leaves along the path before being gently wafted across the garden on the slightest breeze.

 With trepidation we gently lifted him down and then the real fun began of moving the base on a trusty vintage sack-truck.
 Twenty minutes of earnest endeavour and good natured heaving later, we had positioned him centre stage in front of a entrance to one of the first gardens.
 I hope his gently weathered features will tempt our guests from the main aisle to start to explore the five sub gardens set within the sheltering hedges.

-To be honest, we had last moved this weighty statue back in the year 2000 when we set up the Italian garden, so I was quite surprised that we could still lift him after the passage of the years.
+To be honest, the last time this weighty statue was moved was in the year 2000 when we set up the Italian garden!
+I was quite surprised that we could still lift him after the passage of the years.

 October time to prepare for next year

-October is a great month to take the garden gently by the hand and lead it groomed and prepared into the New Year to come – well that is the hope anyway but the reality?
+October is a great month to take the garden gently by the hand and lead it groomed and prepared into the New Year.
+Well that is the hope anyway but the reality?

-Each year I’ve slowly moved my gardening jobs’ forward, tidying and trimming summers abundant growth; Planning and squinting through the garden with half closed eyes – hoping to steal a march on the spring – it never works of course!
+Each year I’ve slowly moved my gardening jobs’ forward, tidying and trimming summers abundant growth.
+As I prowl the garden making plans, I hope to steal a march on spring – it never works of course!

-November has brought a sharp contrast to the mellow days in October this year with dark dramatic skies for the closing days of autumn.
-I wonder what the days will bring!
+The dark dramati skies of November has brought a sharp contrast to the mellow days in October.
+As we approach the closing days of autumn, I wonder what the days will bring!